reimagined/resolve/docs/api/client/resolve-redux.md

 ### useReduxViewModel

-Creates a hook to receive a View Model's state updates and reactive events.
+Creates a hook used to subscribe to View Model updates.

 ```js
 const { connect, dispose, selector: thisList } = useReduxViewModel({